Friday, May 30, 2008

 on Fashion:

 "Fashion is what we're seen in, and it is the way we present ourselves.
 And thats important.
 I care deeply about fashion, but I must tell you the way I care.
 I care about fashion for the person who is wearing it.
 I care that that person knows what she can wear.
 How she should look.
 Because I honestly think that I can look at any woman and say, 'Gee if she did it this way, she'd look so terrific.'
-I never think, Is she beautiful looking?"on Beauty:
+I never think, Is she beautiful looking?"

 " Beautiful-looking is a girl, who has been born beautiful.
 Brooke Shields is a beauty.
-Carole Lombard was my ideal, a woman with wit, glamour, style......"on Style:
+Carole Lombard was my ideal, a woman with wit, glamour, style......"

 "Style can be a person who is not beautiful-looking.
 Style is a person who dares, who has the confidence of knowing what is right for her.
 I've said a lot of times that you should try something out something first before you take it out.
 But I don't do that always.
 Sometimes I just put on my purple leather pumps, with the bright green cocardes on the toes, and go out anyway."